 “Not only can this can be a medical emergency, but it is also painful and uncomfortable for the person experiencing it,” warns English.
 “The large intestine becomes blocked, and the problem just keeps getting worse.”

 The first sign of fecal impaction may be the lack of a bowel movement for an extended period of time.
-English points out that symptoms can become severe very quickly, so it is important to keep an eye out for these signs if your loved one is prone to chronic constipation:
+Keep an eye out for these symptoms of severe constipation that can become serious very quickly:

 - Abdominal discomfort and bloating

 - Loss of appetite

 Some people may also experience leakage of liquid stool (referred to as paradoxical diarrhea or overflow incontinence) that manages to move past the area of blockage.
 Dementia patients who are experiencing fecal impaction may exhibit a sudden worsening of behavioral symptoms and/or cognitive decline.
 This phenomenon is similar to the changes in mental status that present with urinary tract infection (UTI) in the elderly.

 Diagnosing and Treating Fecal Impaction in Elderly Individuals

 Anyone who has persistent constipation is at risk of bowel impaction, so it is important to seek medical attention for chronic symptoms.

 “A health care provider will perform an abdominal assessment and will likely be able to feel the mass,” English explains.
 “A digital rectal examination may also be performed to determine the presence of stool and/or a blockage in the lower part of the colon.
 They may then perform other diagnostic tests, such as x-rays, to confirm the nature of the blockage.”